 We are here to #StandStrongStandTogether so every youth has a place for solace.
 Support.
 Contemplation.
 A place for self-expression.

 The Saint Louis Story Stitchers Artists Collective is artists and urban youth ages 16-24, working together to create positive social change.
 Stitchers collect local stories and reframe and retell them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
 Story Stitchers are honored to be a Resident Organization at Kranzberg Arts Foundation in the vibrant Grand Center Arts District.

 Projects create a platform for community engagement through an artistic lens and with it the Saint Louis Story Stitchers work to shift perceptions and realities and bring hope to the Saint Louis community.

-Saint Louis Story Stitchers does not discriminate on the basis of sex, race, religion, color, national origin, ancestry, age, disability, sexual orientation, gender identity, veteran or national guard status, or any other factor prohibited by law in admission or access to, or treatment or employment in its programs and/or activities.
+Saint Louis Story Stitchers does not discriminate on the basis of sex, race, religion, creed, color, national origin, ancestry, age, disability, sexual orientation, gender identity, veteran or national guard status, handicap status, or any other factor prohibited by law in admission or access to, or treatment or employment in its programs and/or activities.

 Saint Louis Story Stitchers is committed to ADA compliance.
 The Collective welcomes people with disabilities and subscribes to the goal of providing access to programs, services and facilities.
 The Collective’s goal is to integrate this philosophy into all activities: policies, guidelines, plans, budgets, funding proposals, meetings and outreach.

 Saint Louis Story Stitchers wishes to make programming accessible to all.
 In-person events are held in ADA compliant facilities allowing those with mobility issues to participate.
 Please contact the executive director, Susan Colangelo at email@example.com if you have any additional requests to accommodate visual, hearing or other accessibility issues.